nikitavoloboev/data/productivity/flow/Rules.md

 - Upload all non sensitive snippets as Gists
 - Include all useful snippets in this wiki and add `wiki` tag
 	- if I delete a snippet with `wiki` tag, delete it from wiki too
+	- useful = something substantial that can't easily be Googled
 - Create smart group for each new prefix I add
 - Add correct language syntax to every snippet
-- Don't strip prefixes in snippets
+- Don't strip prefixes in snippets when sharing Gists

 ## Planning
 - Plan the next day fully in advance in the calendar